Birds Florida

 Masked Booby With White Body, Black-tipped Wings, And Yellow Beak Featuring A Dark Facial Mask Perched By The Sea

-The Masked Booby Is A Large Seabird Of Tropical Oceans Rarely Seen Close To Shore Except Around Remote Islands.
-It’s Easily Recognized By Its Bright White Body Black Wingtips And Long Pointed Yellow Bill.
-These Powerful Divers Plunge From Heights Into Open Ocean Waters To Catch Fish And Squid.
+The Masked Booby Is One Of The Most Impressive Florida Birds With Long Beaks Distinguished By Its Bright White Body Black Wingtips And Long Pointed Yellow Bill.
+This Powerful Seabird Dives From Great Heights Into Open Ocean Waters To Catch Fish And Squid Displaying Precision And Strength In Every Plunge.

 Royal Tern